 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the Center is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2017, the allocation to pension, death benefits, and Medicare B was 14 percent.
-The remaining 0 percent of the 14 percent employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2018, the allocation to pension, death benefits, and Medicare B was 13.5 percent.
+The remaining 0.5 percent was allocated to the Health Care Fund.

-The Center's contractually required contributions to SERS was \$141,180 for fiscal year 2017.
-Of this amount, \$0 is reported as an intergovernmental payable.
+The Center's contractually required contributions to SERS were \$114,036 for fiscal year 2018.